Korporal/Valence.Net/README.md

 * Generate concrete classes and methods from an XML defintion files using T4 template technology.
 * Creates partial classes enabling helper methods to be easily implemented.
 * Eliminate the need for .Net developers to deal with HTTP aspects of Valence.
-* Provide concrete classes that equate to the numerous JSON types used by Valence (over 100 classes)
+* Provide concrete classes that equate to the numerous JSON types used by Valence (over 100 classes).
+* Follow Valence's namespace naming conventions for all JSON classes.
 * Simplify working with paged result sets.
 * Make Valence easier to work with using .Net's LINQ services.
 * Provide a systematic means of representing Valence errors via custom exceptions.